Delightful Diversions Direct from Al Bayt Stadium

 Just a short 15-minute car or taxi ride north from Purple Island is another area of native mangrove forest, Qatar's largest and oldest, Al Thakhira.
 With a greater expanse to explore, Al Thakhira offers a full day's activities, including exploring the mangroves by kayak and camping out overnight.
 The mangroves are curiously beautiful and make for great pictures, especially at sunset, as the light glows in a melee of reds, pinks, purples and oranges above the treeline.

-By car or taxi, Purple Island is less than 10 minutes from Al Bayt Stadium and well worth the effort to visit.
+Purple Island is less than 10 minutes from Al Bayt Stadium by car or taxi and is well worth visiting.
 Al Thakira mangroves are a 25-minute drive from Al Bayt Stadium in Al Dhakira.

 Main image: PhotoPlay/Shutterstock.com

 If you liked this article, check out one of the others in this series: